HTML Questions & Answers Logo

 QAA Logo

-How can I make a section of my webpage more accessible to screen readers?
+How can I ensure my HTML document is accessible to screen readers?

-To make a section of your webpage more accessible to screen readers, you should use semantic HTML elements and ARIA (Accessible Rich Internet Applications) roles or attributes where necessary.
-This he…
+To ensure your HTML document is accessible to screen readers, you should use semantic HTML elements and ARIA roles appropriately to convey meaning and structure.
+This helps screen readers interpret an…

 Read More →